 What does house fly larvae look like?

-Correspondingly, what does fly larvae look like?
+Besides, what does fly larvae look like?

 The common house fly lays eggs that resemble grains of white rice.
 Within 24 hours of being laid, maggots emerge from the eggs.
 These maggots – or fly larvae – look like tiny, pale white worms.
 Maggots do best in an environment of decay.

-One may also ask, where do flies lay their eggs in the house?
+Also Know, where do flies lay their eggs in the house?

 House Flies Homeowners typically find house fly eggs in moist, decaying organic material like trash, grass clippings, or feces.
 Elongated and pale in color, they appear in clusters and hatch quickly after being laid by the female fly.